PaoranCSG/paorancsg.github.io/index.md

 If you want to be in contact for work offers, collaborations or just want to talk, hit me up on <a href = "https://www.linkedin.com/in/niklas-malinen-19307917a/">Linkedin</a>.

 <h2> Cool Smithy Games 2021-</h2>
-<h3 id="new-game"> Senior Game Programmer - Unnamed Game - Cool Smithy Games - 2024</h3>
+<h3 id="new-game"> Senior Game Programmer - D.P.S: Weapons Testing Facility 2 - Cool Smithy Games - 2025</h3>
-Currently working on a new game for Cool Smithy Games, no details to share yet.
+The sequel to Dr. Professor Scientist's Weapons Testing Facility, rebuilt from the ground up and including multiple new systems to make the game more fun.
+Like the original it includes the programmable weapon, with two added side-weapons.
+Added mutations which allow the player to mutate their components to suit their playstyle.
+Wave selection system that changes how every wave works and gives rewards to the player.
+All programming and a large part of the game design was done by me.

 *made with Unity*